Here are my

 1. The Vienna Pass is a sightseeing pass that gives you free entry to pretty well all the main attractions.
 Read my review.

-Short summary: it probably makes no sense for one-day visitors, but can save you plenty if you’re actively sightseeing for a weekend or longer
+Short summary: can save you plenty if you’re actively sightseeing for a weekend or longer.

 2. The Vienna City Card is a discount pass that offers small reductions for a wide range of locations and activities.
 Read my review.

 Short summary: a good choice if you’re only doing a little bit of sightseeing, but plenty of shopping and eating out.

 Tiqets* is a one-stop website that lets you book tickets in advance for major Vienna attractions and use your smartphone to skip queues:

 However you do it, I recommend buying tickets in advance for the most popular attractions, like the Schönbrunn Palace tour.
 And not (just) to avoid queuing: some attractions have limited capacities or you need to book specific entry times.
 Advance tickets help you avoid disappointment on the day.